shaleen-wonder-ent/user-guides/E360_App_Modernize.md

 - Fastest time-to-value for analytics heavy workloads like E360

 ### Cons
-- **Azure lock-in** – Contoso's cloud-agnostic requirement is not met natively
+- **Azure native** – Contoso's cloud-agnostic requirement is not met natively (that's unavoidable for any hyperscaler)
-- Fabric is not yet available in all Azure regions
 - Licensing cost model (F SKUs) can be opaque for initial estimation
 - Customization options are constrained by what Fabric exposes in its API surface